havan/caminogo/tests/fixture/tmpnet/README.md

 ### Common networking configuration

-Network configuration such as default flags (e.g. `--log-level=`), runtime defaults (e.g. avalanchego path) and pre-funded private keys are stored at `[network-dir]/config.json`.
+Network configuration such as default flags (e.g. `--log-level=`), runtime defaults (e.g. caminogo path) and pre-funded private keys are stored at `[network-dir]/config.json`.
 A given default will only be applied to a new node on its addition to the network if the node does not explicitly set a given value.